Resources

 How Long is the Review Process?

-Normally, the required time for reviewing your complaint may range between four and six weeks.
-However, if additional information is requested by the medical consultant, the process could take longer.
+Normally, the required time for reviewing your complaint may range between four and six months.
+However, if additional information is requested by the medical consultant, the process may take longer.

 Will I have an Opportunity to Discuss my Complaint with the Medical Consultant?